Solar Control Glass Guide

 • Are available as toughened or laminated options for safety and security.

 • Offer a comprehensive range of solar control performance options.
 The numerous coating compositions available provide a wide range of performances, which is further increased by their combination with body tinted glasses.
 Thus, glass with a particular performance may be selected for specific applications.
+These solar control coatings are widely used in modern glass production and help optimise performance in both commercial and heritage glazing projects.

 opening vents - solar control glass